9p4/jellyfin-plugin-sso/README.md

   - `adminRoles`: array of strings.
 This uses the OpenID response against the claim set in `roleClaim`.
 If a user has any of these roles, then the user is an admin.
 Leave blank to disable (default is to not enable admin permissions).
   - `enableFolderRoles`: boolean.
 Determines if role-based folder access should be used.
   - `folderRoleMapping`: object in the format "role": string and "folders": array of strings.
 The user with this role will have access to the following folders if `enableFolderRoles` is enabled.
 To get the IDs of the folders, GET the `/Library/MediaFolders` URL with an API key.
 Look for the `Id` attribute.
   - `roleClaim`: string.
 This is the value in the OpenID response to check for roles.
-For Keycloak, it is `realm_roles` by default.
+For Keycloak, it is `realm_access` by default.
 - GET `OID/Del/clientId`: This removes a configuration for OpenID for a given client ID.
 - GET `OID/Get`: Lists the configurations currently available.
 - GET `OID/States`: Lists currently active OpenID flows in progress.